arab07/instaflow/README.md

 - Enter the name of the file you want to crack **"dir Results"** to find out the file name.
 - Enter the user-agent selection or use the previously used user-agent.

-### Why Can't Use WIFI?
+### I Can't Use WiFi?

-- WiFi causes your IP address to be blocked or spam.
+- WiFi causes your IP address to be blocked or spammed by Instagram.
-- Not getting a Success or Checkpoint result.
+- You will not get success results or checkpoints if you use WiFi.
-- WiFi causes it to get stuck at the words **"HIDUPKAN MODE PESAWAT 2 DETIK".**
+- WiFi causes abnormal cracking or will get stuck on **"HIDUPKAN MODE PESAWAT 2 DETIK".**

 ### I Only Got Checkpoints?

-- Instagram's security is getting tighter and they update all the time.
-- Wrong selection of user-agent and method.
+- Incorrect selection of user agents and methods can cause checkpoint results.
-- Your provider may have a problem.
-- The target that you entered is not good or has been cracked by someone.
+- The target you entered is not good or someone has already executed it.
+- Instagram security is increasing so it becomes difficult to get successful results.
+- Maybe your provider is not suitable for the method or user agent you chose.

 ### [Results Cannot Be Logged In?](https://drive.google.com/file/d/10kp-862cR3HOuvWRqGx--ZM-Wg-0IG4d/view?usp=drive_link)

-- Do not log in to the browser if the account is the result of the **"Application"** method.
-- Login using cracked cookies.
+- I forbid you from logging in using the browser because it causes bugs in your account.
-- Login to the latest version of the Instagram clone application.
+- I hope that all results must be logged in the latest version of the Instagram application or the Instagram clone application.
-- Turn on **"Airplane Mode"** before logging in.
+- You are required to turn on "Airplane Mode" before logging into the account.
+- You can log in using cookies stored on each date in the Results folder.
+- There is one problem, if you can't log in, maybe your device is spammed so you can't log in to that account.

 ### Bug Success Result?

 - The number of followers does not match.
   - The problem with Instagram can be said that there is one username on two different accounts.
-  - Maybe you get an account continuously.
+  - Maybe you get accounts multiple times at the same second.
 - The cookie has been logged out.
   - Maybe the account owner has changed the password so the cookies is logged out.
+  - There is a problem with Instagram that causes cookies to be logged out.

-### Account Always Logged Out?
+### Instagram Account Always Logged Out?

+- Please change your Instagram account if the problem recurs because maybe your account was detected as spam by Instagram.
-- Use cookies on cracked accounts to make them last longer.
+- It is recommended that you use cracked cookies so they last longer.
-- Use the latest version of the browser so you don't get browser spam.
+- You are required to use the most up-to-date browser to get cookies to avoid spam.
 - Change the password on your Instagram account.
-- Use the desktop site to get cookies.
+- You can use the desktop site to reduce spam on your Instagram account.
-- Before entering cookies in the script, make sure the account is online.
+- The Instagram account must be online in the browser to receive cookies.

+## Why Does Dump Fail?

+- Your Instagram account or cookies on your account are logged out and must be replaced with new ones.
+- I can guarantee that the dump error is a problem with Target or the Cookies you use.
+- Maybe your Instagram account was hit by spam or blocked for 24 hours.
+- The target you entered is incorrect or private and verified with a blue tick.

 ##